Town-of-Impostors/TownOfImpostors/README.md

 # Town Of Impostors
 Town Of Impostors Mod is an Among Us modification for **PC/Windows**.
 This mod aims to add new roles, abilities & options to enhance the gameplay.
 It also aims to add a lot of customisation options for you to customise and play games your way.
-It can also **be used in public servers**.
+It can also **be used in public servers**. **Please DO NOT play this mod on public lobbies.
+Only play in private organised lobbies where everyone has the mod.**

 More roles and abilities will be added in future versions.
 Customise and play games your way.